Nimrod MRA4 Maritime Reconnaissance Aircraft, United Kingdom

 "The Nimrod MRA4 maritime reconnaissance and attack aircraft was rolled out in August 2002."

 In July 2006, the UK MoD awarded the production contract for 12 Nimrod MRA4 aircraft to BAE Systems.
-The production of nine MRA4 aircraft is being undertaken at the company's site in Woodford and is on schedule.
+The first three prototypes were planned to be converted to production aircraft.
+The production of remaining nine aircraft was undertaken at the company’s site in Woodford.

 Design

-The remanufacture of the MR2 aircraft involves an extensive reconstruction.
-The aircraft is stripped and the outer wings cut off and the centre box, including both inner wings, are removed from the fuselage which is stripped back to the bare alloy.
+The remanufacture of the MR2 aircraft involved an extensive reconstruction.
+The aircraft was stripped and the outer wings cut off and the centre box, including both inner wings, were removed from the fuselage which was stripped back to the bare alloy.

-The new wings are being built by BAE Systems at Woodford.
-The aircraft also has new undercarriage and hydraulics systems.
+The new wings were built by BAE Systems at Woodford.
+The aircraft also had new undercarriage and hydraulics systems fitted.

 Cockpit